By all accounts the Switch has had an amazing start to its life with a number of excellent exclusive games.

-But the Switch suffers more than normal from this problem.
-At launch its virtual console is missing, and its full-featured online service is still months away.
+But we still haven't seen the complete package.
+The Switch's virtual console is missing, and its full-featured online service has been delayed and is still months away.

 When compared with the handheld consoles that have come before it, the Nintendo Switch blows them out of the water with its graphical quality, which comes close to the last generation of consoles.